Quality of life indicators - material living conditions

 While median disposable income is a useful indicator for analysing the purchasing power of an average citizen (and therefore indicative of their overall material living standards), it is the distribution of income and wealth that determines by which extent individuals have equal access to the goods and services produced within a national economy.

 The income quintile share ratio, often referred to as the ‘S80/S20 ratio’, is a basic measure of income distribution.
-It is defined as the ratio of the total income received by the top quintile (in other words, the 20 % of the population with the highest incomes) to that received by the bottom quintile (in other words, the 20 % of the population with the lowest incomes).
-For example, an S80/S20 ratio of six means that people at the top of the income scale earn on average six times more than those at the bottom.
+It is calculated as the ratio of total income received by the 20 % of the population with the highest income (the top quintile) to that received by the 20 % of the population with the lowest income (the bottom quintile).
+For example, an S80/S20 ratio of six means that people at the top of the income scale earn on average six times more than those situated at the bottom of the income scale.
 While it does not convey information on the distribution of income across all economic groups, this indicator provides a convenient means of comparing income inequalities over time and/or across countries.

 In 2020, the income quintile share ratio in the EU was 5.2 (see Map 2).
 Czechia, Finland, Slovakia, Slovenia, Belgium and the Netherlands were the most egalitarian EU Member States (on the basis of this measure), each with a ratio below 4.
 Income inequalities were much higher (over 6) in Italy, Latvia, Lithuania, Romania and - peaking at 8.1 - in Bulgaria.

-It is interesting to note a general pattern whereby the EU Member States in the top income distribution quintile that recorded the highest levels of median equivalised disposable income tended to have relatively low levels of income inequality.
-There were however some exceptions to these patterns, for example, Luxembourg — the EU Member State with the highest disposable income per inhabitant — registered a medium level of inequality, while income inequality was lowest in the Czech Republic, a country with modest levels of disposable income compared with some of the other Member States.
+To note a general pattern, the EU Member States that recorded the highest levels of median equivalised disposable income tended to have relatively low levels of income inequality.
+There were, however, some exceptions to these patterns.
+For example, Luxembourg — the EU Member State with the highest disposable income per inhabitant — registered a medium level of inequality, while it was at a low level in Czechia, a country with modest levels of disposable income compared with some of the other Member States.

-Evolution of income inequality in the European Union over time
+Evolution of income inequality in the EU over time